Letterbook/Letterbook/docs/decisions/08-architecture-update-01.md

 In addition, there are a variety of event and message services.
 These are generally pretty thin, and just exist to consistently schedule messages to an adapter.

-### Overlapping Scopes

-Sometimes a feature could reasonably be provided by more than one service.
-For instance, Accounts and Profiles are closely related concepts.
-Posts and Profiles will both be very closely tied with moderation.
-It's reasonable to expect that some features at the boundaries of these services might not clearly belong to one service or the other.
-Resolving that ambiguity is more art than science.
-It may be tempting to have services depend on each other.
-That's usually good software engineering practice.
-But, there's some risk that could introduce redundant queries or API calls, so it's something that should be done with care.
-If possible, it's likely better to just choose one or the other of the services to perform that behavior.
-If that's not possible, then you should condsider refactoring the shared behavior into a dedicated class with minimal dependencies, and allow both services to use it from there.

 ## Infrastructure

 * Postgresql is the core database for Letterbook.
 This is the system of record, and it stores all of Letterbook's application data.